 As with both above topics, the manner of preparation doesn’t remove the scent from the food items, so in the end, a bear can smell it all the same.

-The packaging matters and the location of a bear container, bear sack, or hanging food with bear bags and line kit are more of a deterrent than the hiding of the smell itself.
+The packaging matters, and the location of a bear container, bear sack, or hanging food with bear bags and line kit are more of a deterrent than hiding the smell itself.

 Understanding the Type of Bear

 There are many types of bears worldwide, and each type can smell food differently.

 Grizzlies have a much better sense of smell than black bears.
 Knowing your bear can help you understand how well it can smell your food.

 We want to discuss the two most common US trails primarily the triple crown trails.
 These are black bears and grizzly bears.

 The black bear is the smallest of North America’s three bears and can be found in forests, swamps, and mountains across the continent.

 Black bears can climb trees well and are primarily scavengers, eating anything from grasses to honey or insects to fish, small mammals, and carrion (dead animals).

 Black bears are able to be scared off typically with just loud noises or if you are incredibly worried a bear spray can give you peace of mind.